-With the engine running and brake applied, check all transmission positions: low, high, neutral, and reverse.
+With the engine running and brake applied, check all transmission positions: forward, neutral, and reverse.

-- 1. Low
+- 1. Forward

-- 2. High

-- 2. Neutral
+- Neutral

 - 3. Reverse

 A. Brakes

 Squeeze the hand brake lever.
 If it feels soft or "squishy," it could be low on fluid or have a leak - refer to the General Maintenance section of this Operator's Manual for instructions.
 Don't use the ATV until the brakes are operating normally.